Hvelvigen/homelab/reference/linux/linux-disk-management-essentials.md

 ## 5. Permanent Mounting with /etc/fstab
 Temporary mounts vanish on reboot.
-`fstab` entries make them persistent — but mistakes here can render your system unbootable, so always test changes.
+`fstab` is powerful — but unforgiving.
+It lets you make mounts persistent — but mistakes here can render your system unbootable.
+A single typo can ruin your morning, so always test with mount -a before rebooting.
+Your uptime (and sanity) will thank you.

 ### Get UUID
 ```